ryentes/dplyrr/README.md

 `dplyr` is the most powerful package for data handling in R, and it has also the ability of working with databases([See Vignette](http://cran.rstudio.com/web/packages/dplyr/vignettes/databases.html)).
 But the functionalities of dealing with databases in `dplyr` is developing yet.

-Now, I'm trying to make `dplyr` with databases more comfortable by adding some functions.
+Now, I'm trying to make `dplyr` with databases more comfortable by using some functions.
-For that purpose, I've create `dplyrr` package.
+For that purpose, I've created `dplyrr` package.

 `dplyrr` has below functions:

-- `load_tbls()` : Easy to load table-object for all tables in a database.
+- `load_tbls()` : Easy to load table objects for all tables in a database.
 - `moving_average()` : Compute moving average for PostgreSQL.

 `dplyrr` is going to have below functions: